SLAVERY & HUMAN TRAFFICKING

 All Directors have been briefed on the subject.
 A training programme is being implemented in 2021 to all staff to promote awareness of potential signs of human trafficking and modern slavery.
 Additional training will be provided to management and staff with direct responsibility for supply chain management.
 We also ensure staff are aware through the provision of this statement to all staff on joining, and annually thereafter following approval by the Board.

 Our Whistleblowing policy is published to all employees with a summary displayed prominently in our offices and on our intranet home page.
 This encourages employees to raise any genuine concerns about any wrongdoing or breaches of law, including slavery and human trafficking, with the facility to do anonymously.

 Measuring our Effectiveness in Combating Slavery and Human Trafficking

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

 - Policy approved by the Board annually; published on website and provided to staff through direct communication channels.

 - Due diligence performed at the time a contract is established on material outsource providers and suppliers giving consideration of the risk.

-- Monitoring of the whistleblowing policy which facilitates anonymous reporting by employees and external parties who wish to raise points of concern but do not feel able to do so through line management.
+- Monitoring of the whistleblowing facility which enables anonymous reporting by employees and external parties who wish to raise points of concern but do not feel able to do so through line management.
 This would enable escalation of any concerns about slavery and human trafficking.